facebookresearch/fastText/README.md

 ### Building with Docker

-To build with Docker, see [fastText-Docker](https://github.com/xeb/fastText-docker) repository.
+If you inted to build with Docker, a Docker file is available here [fastText-Docker](https://github.com/xeb/fastText-docker).

 ## Example use cases